Disaster Risk (IRDR)

 Three cross-cutting themes will support the objectives: capacity building, including mapping capacity for disaster reduction and the building of self-sustaining capacity at various levels for different hazards; the development of case studies and demonstration projects; and assessment, data management and monitoring of hazards, risks and disasters.

 A fuller explanation of IRDR's research objectives can be found on the IRDR website.

 International Centres of Excellence

-A limited number of IRDR (ICoE) will be established, through the IRDR Scientific Committee and the relevant National Committees, to provide regional and research foci for IRDR.
-Each ICoE research programme will embody an integrated approach to disaster risk reduction that directly contributes to the IRDR Science Plan and its objectives.
+A number of IRDR (ICoE) have been established, through the IRDR Scientific Committee and the relevant National Committees, to provide regional and research foci for IRDR.
+Each ICoE research programme embodies an integrated approach to disaster risk reduction that directly contributes to the IRDR Science Plan and its objectives.

-ICoE and IRDR projects will collaborate to provide global contributions towards achieving the IRDR legacy.
-The International Centres of Excellence will, in particular, facilitate regional scientific activities through geographically-focused contributions based on more localized inputs and by being visible centres of research to motivate participation in the IRDR programme.
+ICoE and IRDR projects collaborate to provide global contributions towards achieving the IRDR legacy.
+The International Centres of Excellence seek to facilitate regional scientific activities through geographically-focused contributions based on more localized inputs and by being visible centres of research serving to motivate participation in the IRDR programme.

 National and Regional Committees

-IRDR is encouraging the creation of to support and supplement IRDR's research initiatives, and help to establish or further develop crucial links between national disaster risk reduction programmes and activities within an international framework.
-National and Regional Committees will help foster the much-needed interdisciplinary approach to disaster risk reduction within national scientific and policy-making communities, and can serve as important national focal points between disciplinary scientific unions and associations.
+IRDR actively encourages the creation of to support and supplement IRDR's research initiatives, and help to establish or further develop crucial links between national disaster risk reduction programmes and activities within an international framework.
+National and Regional Committees help foster the much-needed interdisciplinary approach to disaster risk reduction within national scientific and policy-making communities, and serve as important national focal points between disciplinary scientific unions and associations.

 by Howard Moore